-Paul cites Isaiah 49:8 the Septuagint verbatim with the following words.
+Paul cited Isaiah 49:8 in the Septuagint verbatim with the following words.
 His challenge was to accept God’s grace (2 Co 6:1).
-The quote is a rebuttal to the Corinthian Judaizers who wanted to impose the Mosaic Law on the church at Corinth.
+The quote was a rebuttal to the Corinthian Judaizers who wanted to impose the Mosaic Law on the church at Corinth.
 The Isaiah quote was in the context of God bringing Israel back from exile in Babylon.
-Paul applies this prophecy to the Corinthian church.
-The quotation is to demonstrate how the relevance of the citation was real during the time of Paul and onward.
+Paul applied this prophecy to the Corinthian church.
+The quotation demonstrates how the relevance of the citation was real during the time of Paul and onward.

 “In an acceptable time I have heard you,